GWeindel/hmp/README.md

 ![](plots/general_illustration.png)

-HsMM MVpy is an open-source Python package to estimate Hidden Semi-Markov Models in a Multivariate Pattern Analysis (HMP) of electro-encephalographic (EEG) data based on the method developed by Anderson, Zhang, Borst, & Walsh  ([2016](https://psycnet.apa.org/doi/10.1037/rev0000030)), Borst & Anderson ([2021](http://jelmerborst.nl/pubs/ACTR_HMP_MVPA_BorstAnderson_preprint.pdf)) and Weindel, van Maanen & Borst (in preparation).
+HsMM MVpy is an open-source Python package to estimate Hidden Semi-Markov Models in a Multivariate Pattern Analysis (HMP) of neural time-series (e.g. EEG) based on the method developed by Anderson, Zhang, Borst, & Walsh  ([2016](https://psycnet.apa.org/doi/10.1037/rev0000030)), Borst & Anderson ([2021](http://jelmerborst.nl/pubs/ACTR_HMP_MVPA_BorstAnderson_preprint.pdf)) and Weindel, van Maanen & Borst (in preparation).

-As a summary of the method, an HMP model parses the EEG into a number of significant cognitive event (called bumps) separated by flat period reflecting the ongoing stage initiated by a bump.
-Hence any reaction time can then be described by the number of bumps and stage estimated using hsmm_mvpy.
-The important aspect of HMP is that it is a whole-brain analysis (or whole scalp analysis) that estimates the onset of cognitive events on a single-trial basis.
-This by-trial estimations allows you then to further dig into any aspect you are interested in the EEG (or MEG) signal:
+As a summary of the method, an HMP model parses the reaction time into a number of successive stages determined based on patterns in a neural time-serie.
+Hence any reaction time can then be described by a number of stage  and their duration estimated using hsmm_mvpy.
+The important aspect of HMP is that it is a whole-brain analysis (or whole scalp analysis) that estimates the onset of stages on a single-trial basis.
+This by-trial estimations allows you then to further dig into any aspect you are interested in a signal:
-- Describing an experiment or a clinical sample in terms of processes detected in the EEG signal
+- Describing an experiment or a clinical sample in terms of stages detected in the EEG signal
 - Describing experimental effects based on a particular stage duration
-- Estimating the effect of trial-wise manipuations (e.g. the by-trial variation of stimulus strength or the effect of time-on-task)
+- Estimating the effect of trial-wise manipuations on the identified stages (e.g. the by-trial variation of stimulus strength or the effect of time-on-task)
-- Time-lock EEG signal to the onset of a given bump and perform classical ERPs or time-freauency analysis based on the events that are the estimated bumps
+- Time-lock EEG signal to the onset of a given stage and perform classical ERPs or time-frequency analysis based on the onset of a new stage
-- And many more (e.g. evidence accumulation models on decision stage, classification based on the number of events in the signal,...)
+- And many more (e.g. evidence accumulation models on decision stage, classification based on the number of transition events in the signal,...)

 # Documentation